azdaly/Keno/README.md

 # Keno

-This is a repository dedicated to tracking the bets and numbers that win at rates higher than random in several keno markets.
+This is a repository dedicated to tracking the bets and numbers that win at rates higher than random in several (Nebraska) keno markets.

 ## The Data